davidseve/cloud-native-deployment-strategies/README.md

 ### Configure OpenShift with Argo CD

-In the current Git repository, the [gitops/cluster-config](gitops/cluster-config/) directory contains OpenShift cluster configurations such as namespaces that should be created.
+In the current Git repository, the [gitops/cluster-config](gitops/cluster-config/) directory contains OpenShift cluster configurations such as:
+- namespaces `blue-green-gitops`.
+- operator `Openshift Pipelines`.
+- cluster role `tekton-admin-view`.
+- role binding for ArgoCD to the namespace `blue-green-gitops`.
+- `pipelines-blue-green` the pipelines that we will see later for blue/green deployment.
+- `shop-blue-green` the application that we are going to use to test blue/green deployment

  Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](gitops/cluster-config/) directory to the OpenShift cluster.
-Initially, we can set the sync policy to manual in order to be able to review changes before rolling out configurations to the cluster.

 Execute this command to add a new Argo CD application that syncs a Git repository containing cluster configurations with the OpenShift cluster.